What Is an Ankle-Brachial Index Test?

 An ankle-brachial index (ABI) test is a simple way for your doctor to check how well your blood is flowing.

-She would use this test to check for peripheral artery disease, or PAD.
-This means you have blockages in the arteries of your arms and legs.
-This slows down your blood flow, and your limbs don’t get as much of the oxygen they need.
+They use this test to check for peripheral artery disease (PAD).
+When you have this condition, it means you have blockages in the arteries of your arms and legs.
+This slows your blood flow, so your limbs don’t get all the oxygen they need.

-The test compares the blood pressure at your ankle with the blood pressure at your arm.
-The results can help you decide whether you need to make changes to your lifestyle or take medicine.
+The ABI test compares the blood pressure at your ankle with the blood pressure at your arm.
+If you have a low score on this test, you probably have poor blood flow in your legs.

 You might need the ankle-brachial index test for a few reasons: